-ERNEST W. GOODPASTURE, Professor of Pathology ROY C. AVERY, Associate Professor of Bacteriology

-G. JOHN BUDDINGH, Associate Professor of Bacteriology (Director of Bacteriological and Serological Laboratory)

-JAMES R. DAWSON, JR., Associate Professor of Pathology WILLIAM A. DEMONBREUN, Assistant Professor of Pathology

-DAVID K. GOTWALD, Instructor in Pathology ANTHONY T. LADD, Assistant in Pathology JOHN L. SHAPIRO, Assistant in Pathology
+ERNEST W. GOODPASTURE, Professor of Pathology ROY C. AVERY, Associate Professor of Bacteriology G. John Buddingh, Associate Professor of Bacteriology JAMES R. DAWSON, JR., Associate Professor of Pathology WILLIAM A. DEMONBREUN, Assistant Professor of Pathology KATHERINE ANDERSON, Instructor in Bacteriology DAVID K. GOTWALD, Instructor in Pathology H. F. HESLINGTON, Instructor in Pathology JAMES N. OWENS, JR., Instructor in Pathology discussions and laboratory work.

-E. H. Anderson, Research Associate in Pathology

-21. General and Special Pathology.-Various phases of general and special pathology are presented by lectures, demonstrations, discussions and laboratory work.
 Both the gross and the microscopic lesions characteristic of various diseases are studied and correlated.
 The class attends and may assist with post mortem examinations performed during the year.

+21. General and Special Pathology.-Various phases of general and special pathology are presented by lectures, demonstrations,